-Maria was born in castle Ursino, in Catania (Sicily) in 1362.
-Her parents, Frederic III (IV) el Feble (1342 – 1377), son of Pere II of Sicily and Elisabet de Caríntia, and Constança d’Aragó (1342 – 1363), daughter of Pere IV el Cerimoniós of Aragon and Maria of Navarra; had been married for a year.
+Maria was born in castle Ursino, in Catania (Sicily) at the end of the year 1362 or during the first months of 1363.
+Her parents, Frederic III (IV) the Simple (1342 – 1377), son of Pere II of Sicily and Elisabet de Caríntia, and Constança d’Aragó (1342 – 1363), daughter of Pere III (IV) el Cerimoniós of Aragon and Maria of Navarra, married a year and a half earlier.

-In the autumn of 1378 the wife of prince Joan, firstborn of the Crown of Aragon, died, and immediately, his father proposed him as his granddaughter’s husband and activated all the appropriate protocols.
-The problem seemed solved when the consent of the vicars of Trinacria arrived by the spring of 1380, but the Duke of Girona, who had always opposed this marriage which he considered almost incestuous, announced his engagement with the daughter of the duke of Bar.
+In Catalonia, in the autumn of 1378, the wife of prince Joan, first-born of the Crown of Aragon and Duke of Girona, died.
+Immediately, el Cerimoniós, proposed him as his granddaughter’s husband and activated all the appropriate protocols.
+The problem seemed solved when the consent of the vicars of Trinacria arrived by the spring of 1380, but Joan, who had always opposed this marriage which he considered almost incestuous, announced his own engagement with the daughter of the duke of Bar.
 Pere el Cerimoniós had to find another strategy and a new candidate for Maria of Sicily.

-Meanwhile, on January 23, 1379, Guillem Ramon de Montcada managed to get the queen out of castle Ursino, where she lived under the surveillance of Artal d’Alagó, and took her to the castle d’Agosta or Augusta.
+It had already been more than a year and a half since Guillem Ramon de Montcada managed to get the queen out of castle Ursino, where she had lived under the surveillance of Artal d’Alagó (DE MARTINO, 2013).
+It was January 23, 1379.
 But what seemed like a salvation turned out to be a terrible captivity.
-From Augusta she was led to Licata, from there back to Augusta, and at last, to Cagliari (Sardinia) in 1382.
-The time the queen spent in this besieged castles was one of great hardship due to the lack of supplies and money that had to arrive from the Crown of Aragon.
-At last, the viscount of Rocabertí -under the orders of the Cerimoniós-, evading the siege of Augusta, led the queen to Cagliari.
+From Catania she was taken to Augusta.
+From Augusta she was led to Licata and, from there, back to Augusta.
+And, at last, the viscount of Rocabertí -under the orders of elCerimoniós-, evading the siege of Augusta, led the queen to Cagliari (Sardinia) in 1382.
+The time the queen spent in these besieged castles was of great hardship due to the lack of supplies and money that had to arrive from the Crown of Aragon.
 It is known that during the time she was at the castle of Cagliari, the governor of this city had to ask for economic and health assistance for queen Maria and the little personnel that was at her service.
-The prison continued.
+There the prison continued.

-On November 17, 1398 a child was born whom queen Maria would name Frederic, after his Sicilian ancestors, but who would be baptized on Saint George’s day in 1399 in the Paradise chapel of castle Ursino with the name of Pere, according to Aragonese tradition.
+On November 17, 1398, a child was born whom queen Maria would name Frederic, after his Sicilian ancestors, but who would be baptized on Saint George’s day in 1399 in the Paradise chapel of castle Ursino with the name of Pere, according to Aragonese tradition.
 Once more, the queen’s wish was irrelevant.
 Those were a few months of happiness until they took the boy away from the royal chambers.
 The justification was that it was necessary to remove him from the maternal influence so that he could develop his personality (LO FORTE, 2003).

+In the spring of 1401, the ravages that a new plague outbreak was causing in Catania forced the queen to move to Lentini castle.
+There, on May 18, all the symptoms of the plague were unleashed.
+The queen, who since the death of her son had entered a serious depressive state, never received a word of comfort from her husband, who, from Modica, was waiting the outcome.
 On Wednesday May 25, at two in the morning, ended the disastrous life of a queen who never knew how to escape the kidnapping of the Sicilian barons and the kings of Aragon harassment to her.
-On June 14 his father-in-law still did not know anything because he writes to his son talking about the bona sanita de la reyna and exhorting him to continue trying “en haver hereu e successors qui sien a honor gloria de nostre Senyor Deu e plaer e consolacio nostra” (LO FORTE, 2003).
+On June 14 her father-in-law still did not know anything because he writes to his son talking about the bona sanita de la reyna and exhorting him to continue trying “en haver hereu e successors qui sien a honor gloria de nostre Senyor Deu e plaer e consolacio nostra” (LO FORTE, 2003).